WHU-Neuroepigenetics-Lab/WHU-Neuroepigenetics-Lab.github.io/starTracer-vignette.md

 # Testing Scripts of filterMarker

-Here we show the results of filterMarker. filterMarker takes the output
+Here we show the results of filterMarker. filterMarker takes the outputmatrix/data.frame of Seurat's FindAllMarkers function.

-NOTE: Testing data from mouse kidney and human PFC data is up-loaded in [Google-Drive](). matrix/data.frame of Seurat's FindAllMarkers function.
 Note that calculating with samples of big cell numbers will be time consumable.

 [filterMarker test](https://jerryzhang-1222.github.io/FilterMarkerTest_v3.html)